aspose-slides/Aspose.Slides-API-References/english/php-java/notescommentslayoutingoptions/getshowcommentsbynoauthor/_index.md

 ---
 title: getShowCommentsByNoAuthor
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 60
 url: /php-java/notescommentslayoutingoptions/getshowcommentsbynoauthor/
 ---

 ## getShowCommentsByNoAuthor()  method

   Gets or sets the visibility of comments that do not have an author.
 If true then comments will be displayed.